Lokhnor/ansible-rpi/README.md

 # ansible-rpi
-Playbook to setup a new Raspberry pi installation
+Playbook to setup a new pi installation